-Whatever your level of participation in best practice guidelines for security, Jamf can help.
-Jamf Pro and Jamf Connect have existing built-in functionality that will achieve most, if not all, best practice guidelines.
+Whatever your level of participation in these best practice guidelines for security, Jamf can help.
+Jamf Pro and Jamf Connect have existing built-in functionality that will achieve most, if not all, of these guidelines.

 If you're new to Apple security and just want the basics, please see our e-book Apple Device Security for Beginners.